- Homosexuality

 • In Northern Territory clinical treatment, either: surgery, hormone therapy, or counselling is required.

-Legal recognition of non-binary gender in Australia is varies by region.
+Legal recognition of non-binary gender in Australia is recognized.

 LGBT discrimination in Australia is illegal in some contexts.